 #2-Fifteen Minutes Reading Practice

-When you read to your children A LOT, they will grow a love for stories and knowledge.
-At some point they will want the power to be able to do it themselves.
+If you have read to your children frequently, they will already have a love for stories and knowledge.
+At some point they will want the power to do it for themselves.
 They want the tool that gives everyone around them access to knowledge!
-Remember when your child was a baby and they reached a point in their development when they insisted on feeding themselves?
-That’s what happens when a child is ready to read.

 Troubleshooting